manojitkarmakar/css_task4/README.md

 ![Alt text](Images/2.PNG?raw=true "Picture 1" )

-<h3> Screenshot no3 , where we can see the dropdown submenu as horizontally </h3>
+<h3> Screenshot no3 , where we can see the dropdown submenu as Vertically </h3>

 ![Alt text](Images/3.PNG?raw=true "Picture 1" )